Constructing a Toile

 The Collar

-The collar is a little difficult in that there are almost no measurements given for it – instead it relies more on the artistic side.
+The collar is a little difficult in that there are almost no measurements given for it – instead it relies more on the artistic side of things.

-From point 13 7/8 at the bottom of the collar, continue the curve you already drew from 12 3/4, gradually curving around towards the neck point at 9 5/8 (but not hitting it, and tapering the other direction until it is parallel to the roll line at the shoulder, keeping 1″ [graduated] from the roll line.
+From point 13 7/8 at the bottom of the collar, continue the curve you already drew from 12 3/4, gradually curving around towards the neck point at 9 5/8 (but not hitting it, and tapering the other direction until it is parallel to the roll line at the shoulder, keeping 1 graduated inch from the roll line.

-Now draw the bottom of the collar, beginning at about 1/2″ [graduated] above point 13 7/8 and tapering into the neckline near the dart, and gradually ending up parallel with the roll line after you pass the neck at point 1.
+Now draw the bottom of the collar, beginning at about 1/2 graduated inch above point 13 7/8 and tapering into the neckline near the dart, and gradually ending up parallel with the roll line after you pass the neck at point 1.
+Keep the line 3/4 graduated inch below the roll line near the top.

 Again this is very artistic and you can’t really rely on any of the measurements.
 Feel free to send me photos of your draft so I can help and critique.

-At the bottom at 13 7/8, the 1/2″ opening forms a sort of dart between collar and neck, adding some more tension to the area for shape and keeping the collar in position.
-You could open the dart even more, up to 3/4 graduated inches if necessary.
+At the bottom at 13 7/8, the 1/2 graduated inch opening forms a sort of dart between collar and neck, adding some more tension to the area for shape and keeping the collar in position.
+You could open the dart even more, up to 3/4 graduated inches if necessary, but definitely do a fitting first before adjusting that.

 Waist Seam